min69u/Reforestation/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## When do doctors get angry?
+When they run out of patients.